parttimenerd/temci/doc/temci_exec.rst

     Usage: temci short exec [OPTIONS] COMMANDS

-    -wd, --without_description COMMAND
+    -wd, --without_description COMMAND:
-        Benchmark the command and use itself as its description.
+          Benchmark the command and use
+          itself as its description.
+Appends
+          '$ARGUMENT' to the command if the string isn't present.
+Use the '--argument' option
+          to set the value that this string is replaced with.
-    -d, --with_description DESCRIPTION COMMAND...
+    -d, --with_description DESCRIPTION COMMAND:
-        Benchmark the command and set its description attribute.
+          Benchmark the command
+          and set its description attribute.Appends
+          '$ARGUMENT' to the command if the string isn't present.
+Use the '--argument' option
+          to set the value that this string is replaced with.

     …
     (options of temci exec)